-One (or two) of these Hagadot should be at your Seder table
+One (or several) of these Hagadot should be at your Seder this year

 By Daniel Santacruz

 Passover, Pesaj, Pesach, Pesah, Pascua judía, or whatever you call the holiday in your language, is here.
 And at the center of it is the Seder.
 Besides traditional and symbolic foods, another important part of the Seder is the Haggadah.